For Better or For Worse by Lynn Johnston for September 22, 2019

 10. Albert e gator gif

-Dae over 4 years ago
+Dae about 5 years ago

 One of my high school friends (she was also a distant cousin) passed away from colon cancer a few years ago.
 I drove five hours one way to see her as often as I could.
 The last time I saw her, a group of us gathered to celebrate her birthday.
 We had a fabulous time, and another friend took a beautiful photo of her.
 A few weeks later, she entered hospice.
 If not for two other friends, she would have died all alone.
 I phoned one of the ladies, and she held the phone to our friend’s ear, while I sang “The Poor Wayfaring Stranger” to her.
 I was told she smiled while I sang.
 A few hours later, she left us, forever.
 Not one of her family showed up till after the fact.